Inevitable-Techies/syncfusion-ts-sample/README.md

 step 3: Move this `bundle.js` file from  `dist/app` to `src/app`.

-step 4: Then use the below script to refer the `bundle.js` file that you have just moved to `src/app` folder.
+step 4: Then use the below script to refer the `bundle.js` file in the `src/app/index.html` file that you have just moved to `src/app` folder.

         <script src="./bundle.js"></script>